 Prevention & Control: Several parasites and predators feed on bagworms, generally keeping their numbers under control so that damage is not noticed.
 Removal of the egg-containing bags during winter and early spring is a very effective method for preventing problems before the next growing season.
 Once removed, the bags should be destroyed or placed in a deep container (5-gallon bucket), which allows beneficial parasites that may also be present in the bags to escape while retaining the bagworm larvae.

-Sprays applied later in the season (May and June), when bagworms are larger must be with a contact insecticide, such as permethrin, cyfluthrin, lambda cyhalothrin, malathion or acephate.
-Note that these insecticides will also reduce populations of beneficial insects (predators and parasitoids) that help control spruce spider mites, which can result in an outbreak of this occasional Leyland cypress pest.
-Soil application of neonicotinoid insecticides, such as imidacloprid or dinotefuran only give minimal (less than 10%) control from bagworm damage, and should not be substituted for spray control.
+Contact insecticides such as permethrin, cyfluthrin, cyhalothrin, cypermethrin, malathion, or acephate should be applied later in the season (May and June) when bagworms are larger and harder to manage with B.t.
+Note that contact insecticides will also reduce populations of beneficial insects (predators and parasitoids) that help control spruce spider mites, which can result in an outbreak of this occasional Leyland cypress pest.
+Soil application of neonicotinoid insecticides, such as imidacloprid or dinotefuran, give minimal (less than 10%) control from bagworm damage and should not be substituted for spray control.
 See Table 2 for examples of products.
 As with any pesticide, read and follow all label directions and precautions before using.
 Again, once a tree is tall, adequate coverage by a homeowner is often not feasible.

 To determine whether miticide use is needed, it helps to know how many mites are present.
 Hold a white sheet of paper under a branch and tap the branch with a pen.
 The mites that are knocked off will be seen crawling around on the paper.
 If dozens of mites are seen per tap, serious damage can result.
 Continue to check population numbers at 7- to 10-day intervals.
 Populations will be greatest during the spring and fall.

-Scales are unusual insects in appearance, and as a result are sometimes misidentified by gardeners either as parts of the plant itself or as disease organisms rather than insects.
+Scales are unusual insects in appearance, and as a result, are sometimes misidentified by gardeners either as parts of the plant itself or as disease organisms rather than insects.
 Adult female scales are small and immobile, with no visible legs.
 They secrete a waxy coat that varies significantly in shape and color depending upon the species.
-Adult males tend to be very small and have wings which allow them to fly so they can locate females.
+Adult males tend to be very small and have wings that allow them to fly to locate females.
 Immature scale insects are called crawlers, and as the name indicates, they have legs and are mobile.

 Symptoms of a scale infestation of Leyland cypress are very similar to those of spruce spider mite infestation.
 Initially, the Leyland cypress appears off-color, and infested branches show little growth.
 The needles eventually turn yellow or brown.
 Branches may die back.
 If ignored, a scale infestation may kill the plant within two to three growing seasons.